Join Our Team

 Minimum Qualifications

 The applicant must be professional, resourceful, and possess strong administrative, organizational, and clerical skills.
-In addition, they must possess excellent oral and written communication skills and be able to deliver strong customer relation outcomes.
-Requirements include proficiency with Microsoft Office and the ability to learn other software applications as needed.
-Applicant must also be self-motivated, detail oriented, capable of assuming responsibility without direct supervision, and able to prioritize multiple tasks in a face-paced environment.
-Bachelor’s Degree preferred though not required.
-Legislative or governmental experience is a plus.
+They must possess excellent oral and written communication, and customer service skills.
+Applicant must be proficient in Microsoft Office and possess the ability to learn other software applications as needed.
+The applicant needs to be self-motivated, detail-oriented, capable of assuming responsibility without direct supervision, and able to prioritize multiple tasks in a fast-paced environment.
+Legislative or governmental experience as well as a bachelor’s degree is preferred, though not required.
+In-district applicants are preferred, though not required.

 Deadline